 They automate a lot of the process and make it easier to manage it, even if you’re not really used to managing finances for a company.

 Who says business cards are dead?
 We’ve all been to meetings where we do the usual handing over of business cards, so don’t be left out of a rather important aspect of Southeast Asian culture.
 The name card exchange.

 That’s where great services like Canva come in and you even use it for free.
-With a wide selection of professionally made templates, layouts, and fonts to choose from, you can up your business card game without having to worry about which font looks best on which type of parchment.
+With a wide selection of professionally made templates, layouts, and fonts to choose from, you can up your business cards game without having to worry about which font looks best on which type of parchment.

 Stay organised and focused.
 Good luck